- Two Las Vegas Hotels For Families With Teens

 Mandalay Bay has an aquarium you can pay to enter that features sharks and a tunnel with sea life on all sides .
 At the same end of the strip, New York New York still has its roller coaster and Hershey’s Chocolate World.

 A lot of families like going to the M&M store and Coca Cola Store near the MGM Grand.
 We didn’t make it down to this end of the strip.
-And having been to Hershey Park with its chocolate museum and larger chocolate world we didn’t feel the need to explore these shops.
+And having been to Hershey Park with its chocolate museum and Chocolate World we didn’t feel the need to explore these shops.

-Off the strip: Old Vegas, Neon and the Atomic Age
+Off the strip: Old Fremont Street, Neon and the Atomic Age